Honey Hunt Volume Two was published by VIZ Media’s Shojo Beat imprint.

 By the time I finished reading this volume, there were a lot of respects where this series still felt a bit derivative.
 However, by the end of the volume, I found myself caring about Yura a lot more and starting to root for her.
 And as more information about the truth behind her current situation started coming out, I also found myself starting to feel a little sorry for Yura.

 When it comes to the art in this volume, it seems as if Aihara has started refining her character designs.
-In fact, those characters who I thought looked a little to similar to characters in Hot Gimmick! have started to look a little more unique; while you can still see the Hot Gimmick! characters that they’re based on, Aihara seems to have tweaked the designs of the characters just enough to be able to differentiate them.
+In fact, those characters who I thought looked a little too similar to characters in Hot Gimmick! have started to look a little more unique.
+While you can still see the Hot Gimmick! characters that they’re based on, Aihara seems to have tweaked the designs of the characters just enough to be able to differentiate them.

 While I can’t say that Honey Hunt is the best shojo manga series I’ve ever read, this volume has started to see the characters and story evolve in such a way to make it feel a little less derivative.
 After reading this volume, I would be a little more willing to go to a little more effort to read future volumes of this series to see how the story continues.